-Article 46.
+Article 58.
 Scope

-- Wherever possible and consistent with fundamental principles of domestic law, a person sentenced in a State Party for a crime covered by this Convention may be transferred to another State Party in order to serve the sentence imposed on him or her.106 - 2.
-For the purposes of this Part of the Convention: - (a) Sentencing State Party means the State Party in which the sentence was imposed and from which the sentenced person would be transferred or has been transferred; - (b) Administering State Party means the State Party to which the sentenced person may be or has been transferred in order to serve his or her sentence; - (c) Sentence means the final judicial decision imposing, imprisonment as a penalty for the commission of a criminal offence, imprisonment or a term of parole, probation, or other form of supervision without imprisonmentcrime covered by this Convention.
-A sentence is understood to be final when no ordinary legal appeal against the conviction or sentence is pending in the sentencing State Party and the period for its appeal has expired.107
+- 1. Wherever possible and consistent with fundamental principles of domestic law, a person sentenced in a State Party for a crime covered by this Convention may be transferred to another State Party in order to serve the sentence imposed on him or her.
+122 - 2.
+For the purposes of this Part of the Convention: - (a) Sentencing State Party means the State Party in which the sentence was imposed and from which the sentenced person would be transferred or has been transferred; - (b) Administering State Party means the State Party to which the sentenced person may be or has been transferred in order to serve his or her sentence; - (c) Sentence means a final judicial decision imposing imprisonment as a penalty for the commission of a crime covered by this Convention.
+A sentence is understood to be final when no ordinary legal appeal against the conviction or sentence is pending in the sentencing State Party and the period for its appeal has expired.

-Article 47.
+Article 59.
 Conditions for transfer

-- 1. Transfer may be requested by the sentencing State Party or the administering State Party.108 - The person to be transferred can ask either State Party to request his or her transfer.
+- 1. Transfer may be requested by the sentencing State Party or the administering State Party.
+124 - 2.
+A sentenced person who wishes to be transferred can ask either State Party to request his or her transfer.
 To that end, he or she may express his or her interest to the sentencing State Party or to the administering State Party in being transferred under this Convention. - 3.
-A sentenced person may be transferred under this Convention only on the following conditions: 109 - (a) If that person is a national or a permanent resident of the administering State Party;110 - (b) If the judgment is final and enforceable;111 - (c) If, at the time of receipt of the request for transfer, the sentenced person still has at least one year of the sentence to serve or if the sentence is indeterminate;112
+A sentenced person may be transferred under this Convention only on the following conditions: 125 - (a) If that person is a national of the administering State Party; - (b) If the judgment is final and enforceable; 127 - (c) If, at the time of receipt of the request for transfer, the sentenced person still has at least one year of the sentence to serve or if the sentence is indeterminate; 128

-106 Based on CoE Convention on the Transfer of Sentenced Persons Article 2, paragraph 2
+&lt;sup>122 Based on CoE Convention on the Transfer of Sentenced Persons Article 2, paragraph 2

-107 Inter-American Convention on Serving Criminal Sentences Abroad Article 2
+&lt;sup>123 Inter-American Convention on Serving Criminal Sentences Abroad Article 1, paragraph 3.

-108 Based on CoE Convention on the Transfer of Sentenced Persons Article 2, paragraph 3
+&lt;sup>124 Based on CoE Convention on the Transfer of Sentenced Persons Article 2, paragraph 3

-109 CoE Convention on the Transfer of Sentenced Persons Article 3, paragraph 1
+&lt;sup>125 CoE Convention on the Transfer of Sentenced Persons Article 3, paragraph 1

-110 CoE Convention on the Transfer of Sentenced Persons Article 3, paragraph 1, sub a
+CoE Convention on the Transfer of Sentenced Persons Article 3, paragraph 1, sub a

-111 Based on CoE Convention on the Transfer of Sentenced Persons Article 3, paragraph 1, sub b
+&lt;sup>127 Based on CoE Convention on the Transfer of Sentenced Persons Article 3, paragraph 1, sub b

-112 CoE Convention on the Transfer of Sentenced Persons Article 3, paragraph 1, sub c
+$^{128}$ CoE Convention on the Transfer of Sentenced Persons Article 3, paragraph 1, sub c

-- (d) If the transfer is consented to by the sentenced person or, where in view of his or her age or his or her physical or mental condition one of the two States Parties consider it necessary, by the sentenced person's legal representative;113 and - (e) If the sentencing and administering States Parties agree to the transfer.114 - 4.
-If a State Party which makes the transfer of sentenced persons conditional on the existence of a treaty receives a request for the transfer of a sentenced person from another State Party with which it has no applicable treaty, it shall consider this Convention as the necessary-legal basis for the transfer of sentenced persons in respect of the crimes covered by this Convention.
+- (d) If the transfer is consented to by the sentenced person or, where in view of his or her age or his or her physical or mental condition one of the two States Parties consider it necessary, by the sentenced person's legal representative; 129 and - (e) If the sentencing and administering States Parties agree to the transfer.
+130 - 4.
+If a State Party which makes the transfer of sentenced persons conditional on the existence of a treaty receives a request for the transfer of a sentenced person from another State Party with which it has no applicable treaty, it shall consider this Convention as the legal basis for the transfer of sentenced persons in respect of the crimes covered by this Convention.

-Article 48.
+Article 60.
 Obligation to provide information